 and based on Leonardo's second cartoon (drawn around 1508); plus a

 copy by another pupil, Cesare da Sesto; this final work is said to

 be closest to Leonardo's original and is displayed on this page.

 Leonardo's head and coiffure study for Leda and the Swan is

 signed; it should be noted that this is not his signature, having

 been added at a later date by one of the owners.

-Of the two cartoons Leonardo did for this work one showed Leda kneeling and used mostly curved lines to suggest a writhing movement which emphasised fertility; the other had her in a standing position.
+Of the two cartoons Leonardo did for this work one showed Leda kneeling and used mostly curved lines to suggest a writhing movement which emphasized fertility; the other had her in a standing position.
 In the final painting Leda was in the second of the two poses and seeming to recoil from the swan, while at the same time showing a shy attraction towards it.
-Leda's head was modestly lowered giving a virginal look, in contrast her figure was opulent, a mature body with a young head on her shoulders.
-Like many of Leonardo's subjects her hair was painted in minute detail.
+Leda's head was modestly lowered giving a virginal look, in contrast, her figure was opulent, a mature body with a young head on her shoulders.
+Like many of Leonardo's subjects, her hair was painted in minute detail.
 She was surrounded by the most fertile landscape that Leonardo -- by this time aged 54 -- had produced since his workshop days.
 The swan was Jupiter in one of his many disguises and the babies were Castor and Pollux, and Helen and Clytemnestra.